nationalarchives/tna-frontend-toolkit/CONTRIBUTING.md

 - Use the imperative mood in the subject line
 - Wrap the body at 72 characters
 - Use the body to explain _what_ and _why_ vs. how

+### 3.3 How will we respond?

+We will comment on your issue as soon as we can.
+In order for a pull request to be accepted, it MUST include all relevant information as specified in the [guideline checklist](#31-guideline-checklist).
+Your pull request will be reviewed by members of The National Archives Digital Services and if the new component satifies our [contribution criteria](#4-contribution-criteria) and [CSS/Sass guideline](#5-css-style-guide), we’ll add it to the main project.

 ## 4 Contribution criteria